Money 101 by step

 Budgeting & Saving

 How to split up and set aside your income - big or small - so you can reach your financial goals, and afford those dream purchases without getting yourself into financial trouble.
+This includes, budgeting for college and understanding the true cost of tuition and expenses.

 Investing: Stocks & crypto